Song of Ilium

 In defence of the Iliad's seeming militarism and bloodthirstiness, it's been argued the theme of the Iliad is really that war, particularly among the Aegean people, is terrible and pointless.
 The forensic-level descriptions of characters being slain are meant to show the real consequences of warfare.
 In which case the Iliad might fall into the same category as such horrific anti-war novels of modern times as All Quiet on the Western Front and Catch-22.

-But I can't help but feel this is a latter-day misinterpretation.
+But I can't help but feel this is strictly a latter-day misinterpretation.
 Homer involves his readers (or listeners rather) in the struggles of the characters in the epic poem not to denounce war but to tell what was to them a fascinating story.
-He was inspiring great fellow feeling among the scattered communities of the Greek world, uniting them with feelings of a common heritage, including bloodshed for national and personal honour.
+He was inspiring great fellow feeling among the scattered communities of the Greek world, uniting them with feelings of a common heritage, including blood having been shed for national and personal honour.

 Plus there are just too many characters and gods vying to be the protagonists of the Iliad, unlike in the Odyssey where we get to invest our sympathy in one great literary character.
 If we have to settle on one character in the Iliad though, it's got to be Achilles.
 We could read the Iliad as a tragedy centred on this flawed hero whose pride gets the better of him in dealing with his fellow Greeks and whose thirst for revenge gets the better of him in dealing with the enemy—such as, in his relentless pursuit of Hector although it's pretty certain Hector's death will lead to his own.

 But this is imposing our modern notions of tragedy—since Shakespeare anyway—on ancient literature.
 I don't think Homer (or the likely numerous authors of the Iliad) meant to present an analysis of any individual character in directing his life outcomes.
 Rather we are shown how individuals fulfill their functions within the larger picture and meet their fates more or less honourably.
-War is neither good nor bad, it just is.
-How we conduct ourselves is what's important.
+War is neither good nor bad.
+How we conduct ourselves in it is what's important.

 So we have Achilles, after getting over his petty personal grievances with his fellow Achaeans, being presented as a hero in slaughtering many men in battle, then cutting the throats of defenceless captives at Patroclus's funeral and holding games in honour of his dead friend.
 And then commiserating with the distraught father of a Trojan warrior he has killed.
 During the latter, he never repents.
 He never regrets his killing spree.
 There is no personal transformation.
 There is only Achilles, being Achilles.
 Being what Achilles must be.